4ms/metamodule-docs-website/docs/preferences.md

        - **Track if knob moves:** This jumps the virtual knob's value as soon as you turn the physical knob.
        - **Track when equal:** The virtual knob will start tracking the physical knob when they are equal.
-       - **Linear Fade:** The virtual knob will always change in the same direction as you turn the physical knob, but it might by larger or smaller amounts.
+       - **Linear Fade:** The virtual knob will always change in the same direction as you turn the physical knob, but it might be larger or smaller amounts.